Dissonance Reduction Theory

 - Teaching is … provoking and managing cognitive discomfort

 SynopsisCognitive Dissonance Theory addresses the mental discomfort one feels when one’s beliefs, ideas, or values are inconsistent or contradictory.
 Discomfort or psychological dissonance is triggered when new evidence does not align with previously held notions.
-To ameliorate discomfort, people either adjust to, argue against, or remain indifferent to the contradiction.
-In education, cognitive dissonance is used to reorient students’ awareness and their ability to defend their beliefs and values.
-Cognitive Dissonance Theory is an example of a Cognitive Consistency Theory – of which there are many types, each developing a different metaphor (e.g., consistency, harmony, balance, congruence):
+To ameliorate discomfort, people either adjust to, argue against, or remain indifferent to the contradiction:

-- Cognitive Consistency Theory – a theory that positions a desire to maintain coherence among elements of a cognitive system is a key motivator for learning or action
+- Cognitive Consistency Theory – any theory that positions a need or desire to maintain coherence among elements of a cognitive system is a key motivator for learning or action

-- Balance Theory (Fritz Heider, 1940s) – the perspective that people like to feel balanced and are motivated to restore balance if feeling unbalanced mental, physiological, social, and other domains
+- Balance Theory (Cognitive Balance Theory) (Fritz Heider, 1940s) – the perspective that people like to feel balanced and are motivated to restore balance if feeling unbalanced mental, physiological, social, and other domains

 - Self-Affirmation Theory (Claude Steele, 1980s) – a theory that suggests a strategy for reducing discomfort with challenges to self-view is to directly resolve an inconsistency, affirming a different aspect of self, or both.